-PROFILE AND MISSION 3 COMPOSITION OF THE COUNCIL FOR DEFENCE RESEARCH 35 GAME CH4 REPORT OF THE EXECUTIVE BOARD 5 COMPOSITION OF STRATEGIC ADVISORY COUNCILS 37 CORONAVIRUS 7 TNO ORGANISATION 40 The boxed STRATEGY FOR 2018-2021 9 FINANCIAL INDICATORS FOR 2019 43 the game of innovations partners.
-F SPIN-OFFS 14 FINANCES AT A GLANCE 44 game chan REPORT OF THE COUNCIL FOR DEFENCE RESEARCH 15 APPENDICES 10 TNO websit REPORT OF THE SUPERVISORY BOARD 19 Corporate Governance Risk management and control system 49 52 RISK MANAGEMENT AND CONTROL SYSTEM 23 PUBLICATION AND ADDRESS DETAILS 55 RESPONSIBLE INNOVATION 26 COMPOSITION OF THE EXECUTIVE BOARD 30 COMPOSITION OF THE SUPERVISORY BOARD 32 The original financial statements were drafted in Dutch.
+PROFILE AND MISSION 3 COMPOSITION OF THE COUNCIL FOR DEFENCE RESEARCH 35 GAME CH REPORT OF THE EXECUTIVE BOARD 5 COMPOSITION OF STRATEGIC ADVISORY COUNCILS 37 CORONAVIRUS 7 TNO ORGANISATION 40 The boxe STRATEGY FOR 2018-2021 9 FINANCIAL INDICATORS FOR 2019 43 the game innovation SPIN-OFFS 14 FINANCES AT A GLANCE 44 game cha TNO webs REPORT OF THE COUNCIL FOR DEFENCE RESEARCH 15 APPENDICES 10 REPORT OF THE SUPERVISORY BOARD 19 Risk management and control system 43 52 RISK MANAGEMENT AND CONTROL SYSTEM 23 PUBLICATION AND ADDRESS DETAILS 55 RESPONSIBLE INNOVATION 26 COMPOSITION OF THE EXECUTIVE BOARD 30 COMPOSITION OF THE SUPERVISORY BOARD 32 The original financial statements were drafted in Dutch.
 This document is an English translation of the original.
 In the case of any discrepancies between the English and the Dutch text, the latter will prevail.
-2019 financial st d sections throughout this report highlight e changers of 2019, i.e. technological ns that TNO has developed together with its For more background information on a anger, simply click the box to go to the statements
+2019 financial d sections throughout this report highlight e changers of 2019, i.e. technological ns that TNO has developed together with its For more background information on a anger, simply click the box to go to the statements